CMSgov/bluebutton-web-server/docker-compose/readme.md

    The currently checked out (or working branch) will be used.

    ```
-   docker compose/run_integration_tests_local.sh local
+   docker-compose/run_integration_tests_local.sh local
    ```

    To debug integration tests:

    ```
-   docker compose/run_integration_tests_local.sh local-debug
+   docker-compose/run_integration_tests_local.sh local-debug
    ```

 NOTES:

-- The settings variables in the `docker compose/run_integration_tests_local.sh cbc` may need to be updated to match your local development platform.
+- The settings variables in the `docker-compose/run_integration_tests_local.sh cbc` may need to be updated to match your local development platform.
 - For the CBC related setup see these files for more details:
   - `Jenkinsfiles/Jenkinsfile.cbc-run-integration-tests` - Jenkinsfile for running the tests in a CBC project/job.
   - `Jenkinsfiles/cbc-run-integration-tests.yaml` - Kubernetes docker container specification.
 These settings will also need to be updated when there are CBC image naming changes.